nvivie/blog/_posts/2014-12-5-Google-Map-Web-Components.md

   ```
       bower install polymer --save
   ```
-  It will add the dependencies object in bower.json and create the bower_components folder which contain polymer and platform for you ready to use.
+  It will add the dependencies object in bower.json and create the bower_components folder which contains polymer and platform for you ready to use.

+  So right now, in your my-project folder, you have bower_components and bower.json.
+You can create your index.html file ready to test.